7ujian/meg4/tests/converter/README.md

 well-known and common file formats in it.
 This can be used to convert MEG-4 floppy disks, but also PSFU files into BDF files, PNGs into Tiled TMX, MIDI to Amiga MOD, hexdumps into binaries for example.
 Accidentally also useful to rip PICO-8 or TIC-80 cartridges...

-NOTE: It can also convert [AdvGame JSON](../../docs/en/advgame.md) source files into playable MEG-4 Adventure Games.

 NOTE: This tool was written to test MEG-4 functionality, and it was never intended to be a standalone, fully featured conversion tool, although in most cases it might just work as such.
 It is dependency-free, requires nothing besides libc.